CuriousLearner/API-stub-generator/README.md

 ## Usage

-Run `pipenv run python serialize_data.py` to generate JSON file named `endpoints_data.json`.
-One can specify the path of the proposed endpoints docs  using `--file-path` option in the above command.
+- Run `pipenv run python serialize_data.py` to generate JSON file named `endpoints_data.json`.
+Optionally, you can specify the path of the proposed endpoints docs  using `--file-path` option like:

+    ```pipenv run python serialize_data.py --file-path /pat/to/endpoints_data.json```

-Run `pipenv run python create_mock_endpoints.py` to generate `app.py` with all the code for the Mocked end points.
+- Run `pipenv run python create_mock_endpoints.py` to generate `app.py` with all the code for the Mocked end points.

-Run `pipenv run python app.py` & hit any endpoint that you defined in the `proposed_endpoints.md` doc.
+- Run `pipenv run python app.py` & hit any endpoint that you defined in the `proposed_endpoints.md` doc.

 ## GET - SET - GO